tact1m4n3/NoTransfer/README.md

 ```
 python run.py
 ```
-2. Open a web browser and go to the address the webserver is showing.
-For example: 127.0.0.1:8000
+2. Open a web browser and go to the address the web server is showing (ex: 127.0.0.1:8000).
-3. Enjoy
+3. Enjoy.

 ### Note :information_source:
 This project is connected to a separate database, hosted by firebase.
 Even if you run this project on your home computer, you will still have access to everything everybody has posted.